 We started with over forty boxes of different shapes and sizes.
-We went through every item to see what we thought we really needed.
-Junk, junk, junk, junk.... gross!
+We went through every item to determine what we thought we really needed.
+Junk, junk, junk, junk... gross!
 What is that nasty green goo coming out of that box?
 After several weeks, we were able to condense the boxes down to twenty two.
-Now we needed to figure out how to send all this sh_stuff from New York to Argentina.
+Now we needed to figure out how to send all this stuff from New York to Argentina.

 We found a couple of potential places on the internet.
 Everyone had a different price.
 If you send your boxes by freight, the shipping charges are outrageous.
 Twenty two boxes on their own cost over two thousand dollars.
 Some quotes even suggested seven thousand dollars.
 We would have certainly understood the high costs if we were shipping tables, couches, big screen TVs, or a car, but that wasn't the case.

 Some of the shipping companies warned us that the actual weight of the boxes wasn't as important as the volumetric weight.
 What is the volumetric weight?
 It's basically a calculated weight based on how much space your box will take on the freight ship, or cargo hold of a plane.
 So even if you have a bunch of plush toys in a huge box weighing no more than twenty pounds, the actual volumetric weight of the box may be 117 pounds.

 Make no mistake about it!
 They will charge you according to the volumetric weight even if you stuff your boxes with feathers.
 My advice is that you fill every space in your box with as much of your things as possible.
 Any empty space is just a waste of your own money.

 We finally found a reputable and affordable shipping company called XS Baggage.
 You can find them at http://xsbaggage.com/.
 Their rates were the cheapest.
 Not $2,500 dollars or $5,000 dollars or $7,000 dollars.
 The shipping rate went down to about $1,500.
 It's still over our budget, but a lot closer to our target of $1,000 dollars.
 So now came the tough part.